Introduction: DIY Cloth Face Mask

 MASK 1 & 2 supplies (child, regular and large size):

-3” piece of soft wire (this can be decorative wire as shown, or picture wire, or even a paper clip if that's all you can find)
+3” piece of soft wire (this can be decorative wire as shown, picture wire, or a pipe cleaner doubled over)

 approx. 22” of elastic cord (child size length 10", regular size length 11-12", large size length 13")